Last Updated : May 23, 2018

-Personally Identifiable Information : Our definition of PII includes any information that may be used to specifically identify or contact you, such as your name, postal and email addresses, phone number, or credit card information.
+Personally Identifiable Information : Our definition of PII includes any information that may be used to specifically identify you, such as your name, postal and email addresses, phone number, or credit card information.
 In certain circumstances, we may request, allow or otherwise provide you an opportunity to submit your PII in connection with some aspect of our Site.
 When ordering or registering on our Site, as appropriate, you may be asked to enter your name, email address, mailing address, phone number, credit card information or other details to help you with your experience.
 We may also ask for your child’s name, their teacher or coach, and grade or team.
 Certain information may not be PII when standing alone (e.g., your age), but may become so when combined with other information (e.g., your age and name).
 Whether or not you provide this information is your choice; however, in many instances this type of information is required to participate in the particular activity or service, realize a benefit we may offer, or gain access to certain content through our Site.

 When you submit information to us through any of our Site, you should be aware that your information is transmitted across the Internet and that no method of transmission over the Internet is 100% secure.
 Although we take reasonable security measures to protect your information when we receive it, you also need to ensure you take appropriate steps to protect your information.